Red Sox upset after Manny Machado slide shakes up Dustin Pedroia

 As many predicted, the rule has created a lot of confusion.
 But it’s also seemed to limit the number of questionable slides.

 This one though seemed to surpass questionable.
 While it’s unlikely there was any malicious intent on Machado’s part, the slide appears late and he certainly went past the base with a high leg.
-It fits what should be ruled a violation, and the fact that Pedroia was forced to leave the game has put it in even sharper focus for Boston.
+It fits what should have been ruled a violation, and the fact that Pedroia was forced to leave the game has put it in even sharper focus for Boston.

 Farrell said he saw an "extremely late slide," that Pedroia "was blown up" beyond the bag, and the collusion rule "didn't work tonight."